Lazaros Tsamis: The first years and his coordinated action

-When the Bishop of Kastoria Germanos Karavangelis after urgent petition submitted to the Greek Government, through the Greek Consul in Bitola Stamatios Kiouze Peza, noted the indifference of the Greek authorities for the Greeks of Western Macedonia, embittered by this development, he decided to act alone.
-So under the pseudonym George Costas he began a secret correspondence with all prominent Greeks of the region in order to compile armed protection committees to the Greek villages of Kastoria kaza and the organization of a well-coordinated network of information.
+noted by the Bishop of Kastoria Germanos Karavangelis, after an urgent petition submitted to the Greek Government through the Greek Consul in Bitola Stamatios Kiouze Peza.
+Under the pseudonym George Costas, he began secret correspondence with all prominent Greeks of the region in order to compile armed protection committees to the Greek villages of the Kastoria kaza and to organize a well-coordinated information network.

 Participation in IMRO and the first assassination attempt

-One of the first committees to protect villages was Pisoderi, one of the founding members was Lazaros Tsamis.
+One of the first committees for the protection of villages was that of Pisoderi, one of the founding members of which was Lazaros Tsamis.

 His contacts with wealthy Muslim merchants and Albanian politicians and military officials in Korestia, Prespa and Korçë quickly made him a valuable, trusted and passionate partner of Germanos Karavaggelis, Bishop of Kastoria, and the Greek Consulate of Bitola.
 Lazarus and his brother Papastavros organized a dense network of information in the Prespa region based on personal and business contacts.

-In the village of Agios Germanos, members of the network were Evangelos Dimoulas, Mountousis, Paraskevaidis, Papanaum in the village Laimos Prespa Traikos Vassilopoulos, in the village Platy families Michaelides and Karidas, in the village of Kallithea Prespa Petridis in the village Pixos family Papadopoulos, in the village of Psarades Prespa Papastefanos, in the village of Karyes Prespa family Anastasiou and in the village Antartiko Traikos Lantzakis.
+In the village of Agios Germanos, members of the network were Evangelos Dimoulis, Mountousis, Paraskevaidis, Papanaum, Traikos Vassilopoulos in the village Laimos, the Michaelides and Karidas families in the village Platy, Petridis in the village of Kallithea, the Papadopoulos family in the village Pixos, Papastefanos in the village of Psarades, the Anastasiou family in the village of Karyes and Traikos Lantzakis in the village Antartiko.
 At the instigation of Bishop Germanos Karavaggelis and with the consent of the Greek Consul of Monastiri Stamatios Kiouze Peza, Lazaros joined the pro-Bulgarian Internal Macedonian Revolutionary Organization (IMRO) along with his brother priest Stavros and other members of Pisoderi committee with the sole purpose of gathering information about the movements and activities of the Bulgarian revolutionary committee (pp. IMRO).